 - WSA has been a Member of the Stemilt Partnership since its Inception in 2007.
 This group of over 30 stakeholders have worked to build a management plan, acquire lands and implement a plan to manage the area for the benefit of water, wildlife, recreation and the public.
 WSA donated $25,000 to help acquire lands that were purchased from Longview Fiber Timber Company to keep the land from being closed to the public.
 Hundreds of hours of research and work are being donated by members of WSA.

 - Game Management Advisory Council for WDFW.
 WSA has a representative who has served for ten years attending annual meetings.
 Traveling 172 miles per trip, spending three and one-half hours traveling to and from meetings and six and one-half hours attending meetings, amounting to 6,880 miles and 360 hours of work.

-- Clean and Cut Up Lodge Poles in the Arthur Coffin Game Reserve for WDFW.
+- Clean and cut up lodgepole pine trees in the Arthur Coffin Game Reserve for WDFW.
 Working 6 days with 15 to 20 WSA volunteers and using approximately 540 hours and traveling 960 miles.